LanayaCarbonell/end-of-the-year-project/README.md

 **POTENTIONALLY* I would like to have a command prompt that suggest the food, like a drop down bar, so the user does not need to be SO specific with what they write, or have less typos.

-For ex: A person might be writing TACO BELL, as they are writing TACO BE- the command prompt can simply have a drop down suggestion bar, and probably have a list of no more than 20 suggestions.
+For ex: A person might be writing  BELL, as they are writing TACO BE- the command prompt can simply have a drop down suggestion bar, and probably have a list of no more than 20 suggestions.
 I will ask Mr.Enrico if that is even possible

+## A. **_What should I do to start?_**